 Only for CryoSat-2, the altimeter data is divided into orbit segments in three radar modes: LRM, SAR and SARIn.
+Of these we disregard LRM due to its little relevance over sea ice, thus using only SAR and SARIn modes.
 These come in separate product files, which are merged in the pre-processor.
-The merging process requires to reduce the SIN waveforms from 512 to 256 range bins of the SAR waveforms.
+The merging process requires reducing the SIN waveforms from 512 to 256 range bins of the SAR waveforms.
 This can be done without losing waveform information as the sea ice waveforms are narrow and defined.
-The step is unique to CryoSat-2, as other platforms (ERS-1/2, Envisat) provide data with a single radar mode.
+The step is unique to CryoSat-2, as other platforms (ERS-1/2, Envisat) provide data only with a single radar mode.